 - Dip chicken in the butter mixture, coating both sides.
 Then dip into the crumbs mixture, coating both sides.
 Place on prepared baking sheet.

-- Bake for 20 minutes then carefully flip the chicken and bake an additional 10 minutes or until coating is crisp and chicken is cooked through to at least 165°F.
+- Bake for 20 minutes then carefully flip the chicken and bake an additional 10 minutes or until coating is crisp and chicken is cooked through to 165°F.

 - While chicken is baking, prepare the spaghetti and heat the sauce according to packaged directions.